X734+X4 Kingston, MA, USA

 Owned By: Northeast Wilderness Trust

-This secluded 322-acre property features 2.8 miles of woodland trails with pond views.
+The Muddy Pond Wilderness Preserve is a secluded, 322-acre property in Kingston, MA, with 2.8 miles of woodland trails and pond views.
 Many of the trails are hilly.
+Hunting is now allowed.

 Features